cugos/qgisworkshop_org/docs/source/workshop/plugins_tutorial.rst

 =======================================
-Tutorial -- Building A Plugin
+Tutorial -- Building A Simple Plugin
 =======================================

 Building Our First Plugin with 'Plugin Builder'